bbauska/UofM-AdvStyling/readme.md

 screen and the outcome was that folks had a very difficult time using the site and they would frequently abandon it as mobile visitors.

-\>\> Really?
+&gt;&gt; Really?
 What was your approach?
-I\'ve talked in the class about some of the different ways people can try to design from scratch, or use different sites for mobile versus a single site with different style sheets.
+I&apos;ve talked in the class about some of the different ways people can try to design from scratch, or use different sites for mobile versus a single site with different style sheets.
 How did you go about approaching your response?

-\>\> Back in 2011, we initially approached setting up an entirely separate mobile site
+&gt;&gt; Back in 2011, we initially approached setting up an entirely separate mobile site

-\>\> It would still draw from some of the information and some of the articles we have posted on the main site, but it would be structured entirely differently. sort of one of those m dot addresses, right?
+&gt;&gt; It would still draw from some of the information and some of the articles we have posted on the main site, but it would be structured entirely differently. sort of one of those m dot addresses, right?
 So that people who came in on what we identified as a mobile platform, would see that separate site that was tailored specifically for users of that platform.

-\>\> And the reason why we chose to do it at that point in time, was that Google would give preferential search results to people who had specific mobile websites.
+&gt;&gt; And the reason why we chose to do it at that point in time, was that Google would give preferential search results to people who had specific mobile websites.
 Or mobile versions of their websites.
 So, if you had somebody who was searching for you on Google, and you had an M dot style website, that would pull up higher up in the search results than if you had a normal website, that had a more responsive design.
-Google\'s gotten a lot more sophisticated since then, so that\'s no longer an issue.
+Google&apos;s gotten a lot more sophisticated since then, so that&apos;s no longer an issue.
 And what we discovered was that it was incredibly difficult to try and feed a good amount of information into a mobile website.
 Without confusing or frustrating people who knew that information was available on the desktop site.
-But either couldn\'t get to it in the same way, or they couldn\'t see everything that they could on the desktop site.
-And there was no good way for us to sign post, to say this is the point where you really need to go to the desktop to see what you\'re going to see.
+But either couldn&apos;t get to it in the same way, or they couldn&apos;t see everything that they could on the desktop site.
+And there was no good way for us to sign post, to say this is the point where you really need to go to the desktop to see what you&apos;re going to see.
 So, we actually abandoned those plans even before fully implementing the site.
 Okay, that must have been painful.

-\>\> Yes. \[LAUGH\]
+&gt;&gt; Yes. &lbrack;LAUGH&rbrack;

-\>\> As a programmer, I like the students to know that sometimes you just have to chuck out everything you\'ve done so fa,r and it can be really painful for people to do that.
-And it\'s great to hear that\'s not a failure, that\'s just one of design.
-That\'s just what technology is, you know, going back and doing it again.
+&gt;&gt; As a programmer, I like the students to know that sometimes you just have to chuck out everything you&apos;ve done so fa,r and it can be really painful for people to do that.
+And it&apos;s great to hear that&apos;s not a failure, that&apos;s just one of design.
+That&apos;s just what technology is, you know, going back and doing it again.
 So, you know, now you use you know a more sophisticated approach.
 But still you know after you rolled out, you know the latest sight are their things that ever surprise you now or surprised you?
 When you had these sites up.

-\>\> Well, and we have a series of sites, right, we have the main site for the school, but we also have sub-sites that address some of our specific programs, especially those which are shared with other colleges and schools on campus.
-So, we\'ve had the opportunity to kind of redesign with mobile in mind in a number of places, and it continually surprises me what people want to do, so
+&gt;&gt; Well, and we have a series of sites, right, we have the main site for the school, but we also have sub-sites that address some of our specific programs, especially those which are shared with other colleges and schools on campus.
+So, we&apos;ve had the opportunity to kind of redesign with mobile in mind in a number of places, and it continually surprises me what people want to do, so

-\>\> As a school, at the university, for example, you can start your application for the university via our website.
+&gt;&gt; As a school, at the university, for example, you can start your application for the university via our website.
 It stuns me every year to discover how many students want to begin their application to grad school using their phones.

-\>\> Knowing that I\'m probably not going to write my essay on my phone, right, but I want to be able to start my application in a way that is easy for me to begin.
+&gt;&gt; Knowing that I&apos;m probably not going to write my essay on my phone, right, but I want to be able to start my application in a way that is easy for me to begin.

 So at least I can get a sense of, these are the things that are going to be required to apply

-\>\> These are the things that I can start to ruminate about.
+&gt;&gt; These are the things that I can start to ruminate about.
 Do I need to include this in my position statement or my essay?
 And so, we needed to support that as part of our mobile approach.
 And at this point, all of our websites, I believe, are mobile first.
 In the sense that our students, large percentages of our students and prospective students come in using mobile platforms.
-Whether they\'re smaller form factor tablets or whether they\'re just smartphones.
-But in either case that\'s the form factor that we design for now, and the desktop is I guess an additional version that expands on that.
+Whether they&apos;re smaller form factor tablets or whether they&apos;re just smartphones.
+But in either case that&apos;s the form factor that we design for now, and the desktop is I guess an additional version that expands on that.
 Okay, great.
-So, these are exactly the kind of things that I love to hear about, because it\'s so different when you\'re out there in the real world, and you\'re developing these things, and you\'re dealing with failure.
+So, these are exactly the kind of things that I love to hear about, because it&apos;s so different when you&apos;re out there in the real world, and you&apos;re developing these things, and you&apos;re dealing with failure.
 One of the things I always hear from prospective employees, is teach the students how to fail.
-And I was like, I can\'t, there are teacher evaluations.
+And I was like, I can&apos;t, there are teacher evaluations.

-\>\> \[LAUGH\]
+&gt;&gt; &lbrack;LAUGH&rbrack;

-\>\> So, I guess my question for you, probably my final question right now, is
+&gt;&gt; So, I guess my question for you, probably my final question right now, is

 I know that you hire a lot of developers, and not just developers, but other people who you expect to have some level of technology knowledge, or you know, understanding of HTML.
 For people who are not computer science majors.
-For people who are not necessarily coming in with a degree that\'s, you know, in design or technology specifically, what kind of things do you look for?
-Just across the board for when you\'re hiring people to work as part of your group.
+For people who are not necessarily coming in with a degree that&apos;s, you know, in design or technology specifically, what kind of things do you look for?
+Just across the board for when you&apos;re hiring people to work as part of your group.
 Really new people.
 Kind of that first entry level job.

-\>\> I think that a lot of, especially for that kind of entry level position.
-What you\'re looking for is folks who have taken an initiative to learn things on their own, right.
-Because they\'re not necessarily going to have the 20 years of job experience to build up progressively responsible positions that relate to technology.
-Or to you know the websites, but if they can demonstrate that they\'ve had an interest for a while, in a particular area.
-That they\'re reading, articles, journal articles, you know news stories that relate to developments in the field, that they\'re doing things like this class, right?
+&gt;&gt; I think that a lot of, especially for that kind of entry level position.
+What you&apos;re looking for is folks who have taken an initiative to learn things on their own, right.
+Because they&apos;re not necessarily going to have the 20 years of job experience to build up progressively responsible positions that relate to technology.
+Or to you know the websites, but if they can demonstrate that they&apos;ve had an interest for a while, in a particular area.
+That they&apos;re reading, articles, journal articles, you know news stories that relate to developments in the field, that they&apos;re doing things like this class, right?
 To kind of advance their own knowledge.
-It\'s an indication that they have an active interest and that they have the willingness to kind of consume information in that field.
+It&apos;s an indication that they have an active interest and that they have the willingness to kind of consume information in that field.
 To be honest, web design changes on a daily basis, right?
 Every day there is something new that comes in.

 So having somebody who has a full suite of technical skills up front is great.
-But if that person can\'t adapt and can\'t change those skills as they move on.
-Then ten years from now you\'re going to end up with somebody who is a whiz at ColdFusion programming and can put together the best site based on frames you\'ve ever seen, but they\'re not going to be somebody that can adapt and roll with the new tech.
+But if that person can&apos;t adapt and can&apos;t change those skills as they move on.
+Then ten years from now you&apos;re going to end up with somebody who is a whiz at ColdFusion programming and can put together the best site based on frames you&apos;ve ever seen, but they&apos;re not going to be somebody that can adapt and roll with the new tech.

 So, a lot of folks, when responsive design became such an important